Crazy-Crew/CrazyDocs/versioned_docs/version-1.20.4/plugins/chatmanager/guides/chat/join-quit.md

 ## Join & Quit messages

 This section will help you better understand the concept and the how to use Join and Quit messages.
-Chat Manager offers per group join and quit messages so you can have a separate message for each group.
+Chat Manager offers per group join and quit messages, so you can have a separate message for each group.
 If you don't want to use them just add a message the Default_Format section and don't do anything else and players will only send and receive that message when players Join and Quit the server.
 Each section can be enabled/disabled and customized to your liking in any way.